 Since the CARES Act was passed back in March, there have been many questions regarding the SBA loans, the terms that apply, and the businesses that qualify.
 In these unprecedented times, there has been a lot of new information announced, and our accounting firm wants to share some important advice for small businesses.
-There have been several funding programs developed in response to COVID-19, including Paycheck Protection Program, EIDL Loan Advance, SBA Express Bridge Loans, and SBA Debt Relief.
+There have been several funding programs developed in response to COVID-19, including Paycheck Protection Program (PPP), EIDL Loan Advance, SBA Express Bridge Loans, and SBA Debt Relief.

 Paycheck Protection Program

 The ability to apply for a PPP loan was set to expire June 30, however the President signed a new bill to extend the time to August 8, 2020.
 So the U.S. Small Business Association (SBA) resumed accepting Paycheck Protection Program applications.
 However, this bill passed does not allow businesses that currently have a PPP loan to apply for another one.
 The PPP is designed to incentivize small businesses to keep their employees in a job, or to rehire employees they initially had to let go.

-The SBA and the Department of Treasury have recently put together a Q&A document, that aims to answer frequently asked questions about the Paycheck Protection Program by small businesses.
+The SBA and the Department of Treasury put together a Q&A document, that aims to answer frequently asked questions about the Paycheck Protection Program by small businesses.
 The SBA address loan forgiveness payroll and non-payroll costs, as well as loan forgiveness reductions.
 One of the most common questions identified was:

 Question: Will a borrower’s PPP loan forgiveness amount be reduced if the borrower laid off an employee, offered to rehire the same employee, but the employee declined to offer?